Server-Service-Script-System/LAMP-SIS/README.md

 ## License

-This SMS is protected under the GNU GPLv3 license.
+This SIS is protected under the GNU GPLv3 license.